Zemfira: Biography and beginning of career

 For the next couple of years Zemfira spent her days making advertisement recordings at the station and her nights on a computer, where she recorded the songs that would later become the singles Why, Snow, and Weatherman.
 In early 1998, Zemfira invited Rinat Akhmadiyev, Sergei Sozinov, Sergei Mirolyubov, and Vadim Solovyov to join Zemfira.
 Their first professional gig took place on 19 June 1999 as part of a festival celebrating the anniversary of a local radio station Silver Rain Ufa.
-Shortly after Zemfira sent out promo tapes to multiple Moscow producers, one of whom (Leonid Burlakov from Mumiy Troll) was smitten with the material, and invited the band for some sessions in Moscow:I was living in Ufa and working in restaurants for four years when I got tired of it.
+Shortly afterwards, Zemfira sent out promo tapes to multiple Moscow producers, one of whom (Leonid Burlakov from Mumiy Troll) was smitten with the material, and invited the band for some sessions in Moscow:I was living in Ufa and working in restaurants for four years when I got tired of it.
 I went to the Europa Plus Ufa radio station.
 Then, I fell in love with computers and took advantage of the opportunity to write songs at night.
 I learned a couple of music programs and moved forward.
 I wrote at night, went home in the morning, and listened.
 After nine months, I had thirty or forty songs.
 Then, I went to Moscow just to rest and visit.
 I took these songs with me on CD-R, just in case.
 My friend liked them and asked me to re-record them.
 I went to the record company Fili, but they told me that they wouldn't accept CD-Rs; they needed cassettes.
 So, I left.
 I didn't go anywhere else because I didn't like it.
 My girlfriend gave the cassette she had transcribed at Maxidrom to Leonid Burlakov, the producer of Mumiy Troll.
 Lyonya called me in Ufa the same day.
 I scraped together just enough money for a ticket to go back to Moscow.